vikhola/graphics/README.md

 # graphics
-SOurce images for the vikhola project.
+Source images for the vikhola project.